 Army General: Peter Griffin!
 Surrender immediately, or we will institute "Operation: Bomb the Crap out of Your House".
 The guy who makes up the name is on vacation.

 - An old Looney Tunes short had Wile E. Coyote attempt to capture Bugs Bunny with a number of complex scientific contraptions, the name of the cartoon (and each device, with an ascending number as the previous attempts fail) is "Operation Rabbit".

-- This also occurs frequently on Dastardly and Muttley in Their Flying Machines, whenever Dick Dastardly devises a new plan to Catch That Pigeon.
+- This also occurs frequently on Dastardly and Muttley in Their Flying Machines, whenever Dick Dastardly devises a new plan to Catch That Pigeon!.
 In fact, two of the shorts were titled "Operation Anvil" and "Operation Birdbrain".
 A comic book story was titled "Operation No-No" (Hanna-Barbera Fun-In #9, Gold Key, October, 1971).